ringcentral/ringcentral-softphone-ts/README.md

 However, for inbound calls, the server doesn't tell us anything about the Telephony Session ID.
 Here is a workaround solution: https://github.com/tylerlong/rc-softphone-call-id-test

+## Troubleshooting (Common issues)

+### `SIP/2.0 486 Busy Here` for outbound call

+First of all, make sure that the target number is valid.
+If the target number is invalid, you will get `SIP/2.0 486 Busy Here`.

+Secondly, make sure that the device has a "Emergency Address" configured and there is no complains about Emergency address by checking the details of the device on https://service.ringcentral.com.
+It is an known issue that, if the Emergency Address is not configured properly, outbound call will not work.

 ---